IEC 60601-2-2 | Electrosurgical Accessory Testing

 IEC standards for specific electromedical devices (such as IEC 60601-2-2) are “keyed” to the general standard for electromedical devices, IEC 60601-1.
 The first 4 editions of IEC 60601-2-2 were keyed to the 2nd (1988) edition of 60601-1.
 But a 3rd edition of IEC 60601-1 was issued in 2005; it is totally reorganized to focus on risk management.
 This reorganization required revision of all subsidiary standards, such as IEC 60601-2-2.

 The 5th edition of IEC 60601-2-2, which is linked to IEC 60601-1:2005, was issued in 2009.
 DDL has compared the 4th and 5th editions of 60601-2-2 carefully.
-While the clause numbers are very different and there are small differences in language, there are NO DIFFERENCES in the testing requirements for electrosurgical active accessories or return electrodes.
+While the clause numbers are very different and there are small differences in language, there are NO DIFFERENCES in the testing requirements for electrosurgical active accessories.
 Our test reports can refer to either edition of 60601-2-2, as the client prefers.
-FDA has recently recognized the new editions of both 60601-1 and 60601-2-2, and these will be mandatory soon for CE marking.
+The FDA has recently recognized the new editions of both 60601-1 and 60601-2-2, and these will be mandatory soon for CE marking.

 Dielectric withstand testing